quixio/quix-docs/docs/platform/how-to/personal-access-token-pat.md

 Personal Access Tokens, or PATs, are bearer tokens that can be used to authenticate the various Quix APIs, such as the Portal API.

 To obtain a PAT, log in to Quix, and click on your profile icon in the top right corner, then click `Personal Access Tokens`.
-You can then generate a PAT with a lifetime suitablke for your use case.
+You can then generate a PAT with a lifetime suitable for your use case.

 Alternatively, log in to the Quix Portal, and click `Settings` in the main left-hand navigation.
 Then, for a specific environment, click `APIs and tokens`.